 Would you like to see how I transformed the original car seat cover into a new one?

 (Keep in mind that every car seat brand constructs their seat covers a bit differently.
-But with a visual of how to deconstruct a cover, you’ll be able to do this with any car seat brand.
+But with a visual of how to deconstruct a cover, you’ll be able to do this with any car seat brand.)

-.
+First of all, I purchased the yellow fabric at HB Fabrics here.
+(Alexander Henry Amelie in Yellow, Matisse Collection) And I bought the gray fabric here.
 (Ty Pennington, Lace Taupe) I actually purchased the thicker Decor Fabric in the grey because I knew I’d be using some of it for the canopy, and wanted it thicker.
 It has a nice sateen finish and is very soft.
 But the Ty Pennington collection also comes in the regular weight cotton.

 I purchased 2 yards of the yellow and 1 yard of the gray.
 But the amount of fabric you’ll need depends on how much fabric you need for your canopy, how much of the old canopy/car seat fabrics you use, how much of each color you use on the car seat, etc.